-Woodminster Summer Musicals Opens 51st Season July 7 With Mamma Mia!
+Woodminster Summer Musicals Continues 51st Season August 4 With South Pacific

-June 16, 2017, Oakland, CA -- Producers Associates announces that the opening show of the 51st season of the Woodminster Summer Musicals continues with the classic South Pacific.
-This Rodgers and Hammerstein gem will be performed July 7-16 at Woodminster Amphitheater in Oakland's Joaquin Miller Park, located on Joaquin Miller Road at upper Sanborn Drive in the Oakland hills.
+July 15, 2017, Oakland, CA – Producers Associates announces that the 51st season of the Woodminster Summer Musicals continues with the classic South Pacific.
+This Rodgers and Hammerstein gem will be performed August 4-13 at Woodminster Amphitheater in Oakland's Joaquin Miller Park, located on Joaquin Miller Road at upper Sanborn Drive in the Oakland hills.
 The show’s famously rich score and its thoughtful treatment of issues like racism and the costs of war have kept it a popular American classic for nearly 70 years.

 Tickets for summer musicals at Woodminster Amphitheater range from $31 to $64, with a $2 discount for seniors 62 and older.
-Since its founding over 50 years ago, one of Producers Associates’ missions has been to make live theater affordable for families in the local community, and the organization offers many ticket discount programs with that in mind.
+Since the founding of the theater in 1967, one of Producers Associates’ missions has been to make live theater affordable for families in the local community, and the organization offers many ticket discount programs with that in mind.
 They include:

 • Season tickets and flex passes (about a 15% discount)